Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Develop a custom RED Brick web interface
 ----------------------------------------

-If your RED Brick has a network interface (WIFI dongle or Ethernet Extension), you can also use it to display a dynamic web page.
+If your RED Brick has a network interface (Wi-Fi dongle or Ethernet Extension), you can also use it to display a dynamic web page.
 Currently we support HTML/JavaScript, PHP and Python for this purpose.